-Please note that the next Housing Accommodation Committee meeting will be held on August 25th.
-Students must register with the office, submit documentation and the housing accommodation request form and complete an intake interview (as outlined in the steps above) by August 21st in order for their file to be reviewed at that meeting.
+Please note that Housing Accommodation Committee meetings will be held during the last week of each month.
+Students must register with the office, submit documentation and the housing accommodation request form and complete an intake interview (as outlined in the steps above) at least one week before the last Monday of the month in order for their file to be reviewed at that meeting.
+The Committee will not meet in July.
 For additional information, please see the section on Housing Accommodation Request Deadlines below.
-Housing Accommodation Committee meetings will typically occur on the last Tuesday of every month.

-Students with service animals, those requesting permission to have an assistance animal and/or students who wish to have a Personal Care Attendant must also refer to information related to additional policies, procedures and expectations.
+Students with service animals, those requesting permission to have an assistance animal, and students who wish to have a Personal Care Attendant must also refer to related policies, procedures, and expectations.

 Housing Accommodation Request Deadlines

-Deadlines were established to allow application review and accommodation considerations prior to the general housing selection or assignment process.
+Deadlines were established to allow application review and accommodation considerations before the general housing selection or assignment process.
 Students are advised to start the process early to allow adequate time to obtain the necessary documentation.
 Keep in mind that efforts to obtain documentation from a health care provider often require advanced notice and may take several days to several weeks to prepare.
 Incomplete application materials will delay the eligibility-determination process.
-Applications submitted after the deadline will be accepted and reviewed at our monthly meeting.
+Complete applications submitted after the deadline will be accepted and reviewed at the next scheduled meeting.
+During the academic year, the Committee typically meets on a monthly basis.
 Stonehill College will strive to meet late applicants’ accommodation needs.
 However, due to the advanced level of planning required for this semester, it is unlikely that requests can be fully considered.
 Students must request housing accommodations annually.